sanshao85/tideterm/BUILD.md

 ### Backend logs

-Backend logs for the development version of Wave can be found at `~/.waveterm-dev/waveapp.log`.
-Both the NodeJS backend from Electron and the main Go backend will log here.
+Backend logs for the development version of TideTerm are written to TideTerm's data directory as `waveapp.log` (both the Electron/Node side and the Go backend).

+- macOS (dev): `$HOME/Library/Application Support/tideterm-dev/waveapp.log`
+- Linux (dev): `$HOME/.local/share/tideterm-dev/waveapp.log`